 Women and Gender Equality Canada.
 What is Gender-based Analysis Plus.

-Canada (2018).
+Canada (2022).
 “Chapter 9: Research Involving the First Nations, Inuit and Métis Peoples of Canada.”
-Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans.
+Tri-Council Policy Statement 2: Ethical Conduct for Research Involving Humans.

 First Nations Information Governance Centre.
 The First Nations Principles of Ownership, Control, Access and Possession (OCAP®).

 Inuit Tapiriit Kanatami.
-National Inuit Strategy on Research (NISR) and NISR Implementation Plan.
+National Inuit Strategy on Research.